Miruken-ES5/miruken/wiki/Protocol.md

 Logging(context).debug("message");
 ```

-the debug method on ObservableLoggingHandler will be called and `debugCalled` will equal true.
+the debug method on ObservableLoggingHandler will be called.

 Notice that ObservableLoggingHandler does not explicitly implement the Logging Protocol.
-It is ismply a CallbackHandler with a debug method.
+It is simply a CallbackHandler with a debug method.
 It was chosen to handle the call to debug because Miruken matches
 Protocol methods based on the method name.